SOCIAL RESPONSIBILITIES

 Teaching on the job is an ongoing process.
 Itumbi-Kaingu Trust has built a primary school that serves approximately 250 children.
 The trust has also provided the school with running water.

 We have built a teacher’s house.
 There are many ongoing projects that we are involved in.
-We contribute ZMK60000.00 per annum to assist with the anti-poaching efforts in the Namwala GMA
+We contribute ZMK 86 000.00 per annum to assist with the anti-poaching efforts in the Namwala GMA.

 We have purchased 5 buffalo bicycles for Game Ranger International Scouts so that they can patrol our area, and have supplied them with camping equipment.
 Game Rangers International assists us with our anti-poaching efforts.
 We frequently supply diesel fuel and rations to DNPW/ GRI Officers and scouts to assist with patrols and removal of illegal encroachment.
 In 2024, they removed more than 3500 illegal farmers from the hunting area, and this year, they have already removed hundreds of illegal miners from the Hunting area.